Dzoukr/Fue/README.md

 # Fue

-F# templating library with simple syntax designed for smooth integration with F# applications.
+F# templating library with simple syntax designed for smooth work with F# types.

 ## Why another templating library?

-We have [Razor](https://github.com/Antaris/RazorEngine), we can use [Shaver](https://github.com/Dzoukr/Shaver), we have [DotLiquid](http://dotliquidmarkup.org/) - why another templating library?
+We have [Razor](https://github.com/Antaris/RazorEngine), we have [DotLiquid](http://dotliquidmarkup.org/) - why another templating library?
 I know, "rendering on server side is so 2010", but sometimes we just need (or want) to do it - for emails, for documents, even for HTML (yes, some oldschoolers still do it on server).
 And then pain starts: You need to have plenty of *ViewModels* to transform data from Discriminated Unions, Tuples, etc...

-Wouldn\`t be just great to have a library that allows you to use your original data without annoying only-for-template-engine-necessary transformation?
+Wouldn\`t be just great to have a library that allows you to use your original data without annoying only-for-template transformation?
 Good news!
 Fue was designed as *ViewModels |> NoMore* library with focus on minimalistic API.

 ## Installation